wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 	docker build -t $(REGISTRY)/$(DOCKER_IMAGE):$(@) -f $(BUILD_BASE)$(@)/Dockerfile --build-arg OWNER=$(OWNER) .
    </pre>

    ## Include another file

-   The lines in another file can be inserted by this command:
+   The variable <tt>OWNER</tt> above is defined in the file included, by this command, which enable lines in another file to be inserted.

    <pre>include metadata.make</pre>